 A carbon tax could raise revenue to fill in the funding gap for a large infrastructure investment package that would create untold jobs and opportunity.
 Further, to avoid the tax, companies would have to find innovative ways of reducing their carbon footprint, thus discouraging the emission of carbon dioxide into the atmosphere and encouraging investment into clean energy.

 A carbon tax, therefore, also doubles as a measure against climate change, and should satisfy progressive Democrats whose votes hinge on climate concerns.
 It does this while circumventing the heavy-handed environmental regulation and spending that the GOP abhors.

 A carbon tax would also not violate the red lines of either party.
 It does not require rolling back the GOP’s 2017 signature tax law, it does not raise taxes on individuals, and it is certainly isn’t a user fee.

 The Middle Way

-The solutions is here in plain sight.
+The solutions are here in plain sight.
 Washington just can’t see it, or perhaps doesn’t want to.

 About the Lianeon Project |